p2p-today/p2p-project/docs/index.rst

 This is our unorganized network.
 It operates under three simple rules:

 #.
 The first node to broadcast sends the message to all its peers
 #.
-Each node which receives a message relays the message to each peer, except the node which sent it
+Each node which receives a message relays the message to each of its peers, except the node which sent it to them
 #.
 Nodes do not relay a message they have seen before

 Using these principles you can create a messaging network which scales linearly with the number of nodes.